Yale-Medicaid/Documentation/docs/tmsis/tmsis_getting_started.md

 Then, run `squeue -p [partition_name]` to see who else is using Milgram. (`partition_name` can be `day`, `week`, etc.) Check the [Milgram user guide](https://docs.ycrc.yale.edu/clusters/milgram/) to see the total available compute nodes.
 If you sum up the existing jobs, you'll probably see that your job would fall over the limits.

 You can cancel a job if necessary with `scancel [job_id]`.
 The cluster will tell you your `job_id` when you submit it, and you can also find it in your queue.
+If you lose your `job_id`, run `sacct -X --start now-3hours -o jobid,jobname,start`, adjusting `3hours` to whatever is necessary to capture the start time.

+To get the stats of a job, run `jobstats [job_id]`.
+This is helpful if you want to maximize parallelization with constrained memory.

 ### Finding Available Resources